Phuntroo

 Phuntroo is a 2016 Indian Marathi language Science fiction film, directed by Sujay Dahake and produced by Krishika Lulla and Dhananjay Singh Masoom under the banner Eros International.
 This is third movie by Sujay Dahake after successful debut film Shala and Ajoba.
 The film stars Ketaki Mategaonkar and Madan Deodhar in lead roles.
 The supporting cast features Shivraj Waichal, Shivani Rangole, Ruturaj Shinde, Anshuman Joshi and Rohit Nikam.

-Trailer of the film released on Feb 10, 2016.

 Plot

 Vira is a mad genius who is deeply love struck on Anaya.
 Faced with utter rejection from the love of his life, he creates a breakthrough invention that will cure his loneliness.